History of Autism

 In the 1950s

 Dr. Bruno Bettleheim, a psychoanalyst, stated that the parents cause autism.
 He even used the term "refrigerator mother" to describe the mother who he thought was cold and unaffectionate.
+Fortunately, this view is completely discredited.
+Autism is not caused by parenting.

 In the 1960s

 In 1964, Dr. Bernard Rimland, a parent of an autistic child, wrote the ground-breaking book Infantile Autism, in which he clearly and concisely concluded that autism is a physiological problem.
-Over the past 40 years, thousands and thousands of scientific research studies have shown support to the biological cause of autism.
+Over the past 40 years, thousands of scientific research studies have shown support to the biological cause of autism.
 Dr. Rimland also began studying the use of vitamin B6 and magnesium.
 To date, of all of the biological treatments for autism, including drugs, vitamin B6 with magnesium has received the most scientific support.

 Dr. Ivar Lovaas at UCLA began applying behavior modification techniques to improve the condition of autistic individuals.
 He employed behavior modification to reduce behavior problems, increase appropriate behaviors, and to teach language and educational concepts.